 The most ‘about me’ you need to know is that I love books.
 Love ’em.
 All shapes and sizes.
 I make non-fiction books professionally.
 I license movies, games, and TV shows and draw out the tid bits and gorgeous behind-the-scenes imagery and I slap it between covers.
 I love it and I always know spoilers so beware.

 Also I love writing.
-The Wolf Road is my debut and I’m stunned it’s happening.
+The Wolf Road was my debut and I’m still stunned it happened.
 It’s about a girl who finds out her adopted father is a murderin’ son-bitch.
 It’s dark.
 Like, lost-in-the-woods-at-midnight dark.
-The new book I’m working on will be, I hope, even darker.
+Bitter Sun is, I hope, even darker.